-You’ll need to be observed in a suitable workplace (employed or voluntary) whist carrying out various tasks for around 100 hours in total.
+You’ll need to be observed in a suitable workplace (employed or voluntary) whilst carrying out various tasks for 100 hours in total.
 Observation can be by a qualified teacher, assessor, or a higher level of management.
 You can either find yourself an observer, or, for an additional fee, we can send one of our tutors to come observe you.

 In 2015, NCFE acquired CACHE.
 As of September 2017, our CACHE courses will now be known as NCFE CACHE, and you will receive your certificate from both awarding bodies.

 This qualification comes with NCFE CACHE Level 3 certification.
 NCFE CACHE have been developing courses in the childcare, education and healthcare sectors since 1945 and are one of the most reputable awarding bodies for qualifications in the UK and overseas.
 Practitioners working in these areas are much more employable having gained NCFE CACHE certification and many employers specifically ask for their qualifications when taking on members of staff.

 Prepare yourself for work in a learning environment.
 Gain knowledge of the structures of education; how schools are organised; school ethos, mission, aims and values; legislative and policy frameworks, as well as the wider context in which schools operate.

 Develop the skills to support children and young people’s health and safety in a learning environment.
 You’ll learn to recognise, manage and assess risks to health, safety and security; uncover responses to accidents, incidents, and emergencies; and find out how to administer medication.